Complex vs convex Morse functions and geodesic open books: Complexification of a Morse function on a surface

 \begin{remark} There is an orientation issue in \cite[Lemma 2.6]{i}.
 Following the notation in \cite{i}, suppose that $x_1, x_2$ are local coordinates on the surface $\S$ and $u_1, u_2$ are the corresponding coordinates in the {\em tangent} fibers, so that $\{x_1, x_2, u_1, u_2\}$ is an oriented chart for $T\S$.
 But the orientation of this chart is opposite to the complex orientation that is required in the definition of a Lefschetz fibration, since Ishikawa uses the complex chart for $T\S$ in the proof of \cite[Lemma 2.6]{i}.
 Except the orientation issue, however, everything else works in Lemma 2.6 and the subsequent discussion leading to Proposition 3.1 and Lemma 3.2 in \cite{i}.
 In other words, the Lefschetz fibration Ishikawa constructs is {\em achiral} on $DT\S$ and the corresponding Lefschetz fibration $D T^* \S \to D^2$, obtained by reversing the orientation, induces an open book on the boundary $S T^*\S$.
 It follows, by Theorem~\ref{thm: main}, that this open book supports the contact canonical structure on $S T^*\S$, which is not clear from Ishikawa's work \cite{i}. \end{remark}

-\begin{remark} When restricted to $ST\S$, the complexification map $f_\C$ in~\eqref{eq: map} vanishes on the link $L(P)$ of the divide $P$, which is the set of unit vectors tangent to $P$ (cf. \cite{ac, i}).
-Moreover, provided that $\eta$ is sufficiently small, this map restricts to a fibration $ST\S \setminus L(P) \to S^1$, obtained by dividing the image by its norm, and therefore inducing an open book for $ST\S$ with binding $L(P)$, hereafter called \emph{A'Campo-Ishikawa} open book.
+When restricted to $ST\S$, the complexification map $f_\C$ in~\eqref{eq: map} vanishes on the link $L(P)$ of the divide $P$, which is the set of unit vectors tangent to $P$ \cite{ac, i}.

+\begin{theorem}[A'Campo-Ishikawa] Provided that $\eta$ is sufficiently small, the map $f_\C$ restricts to a fibration $ST\S \setminus L(P) \to S^1$, obtained by dividing the image by its norm, and therefore inducing an open book for $ST\S$ with binding $L(P)$. \end{theorem}

+This is the \emph{A'Campo-Ishikawa} open book mentioned in Theorem~\ref{thm: main}.
 If the unit circle $S^1$ is parametrized by $\theta$, then we denote the closure of the inverse image of $\theta$ under the fibration map as $S_\t$, the $\theta$-page.

 As depicted in Figure~\ref{F:ACampo1}, the interior of $S_0$ (resp. $S_\pi$) consists of the unit vectors tangent to the level sets of $f$ in black (resp. white) regions, while the interior of~$S_{\pi/2}$ (resp. $S_{3\pi/2}$) consists of the unit vectors along the divide $P$ pointing into black (resp. white) regions of $\S \setminus P$, except around the double points of the divide where the term involving the Hessian in Equation~\eqref{eq: map} smooths the surface and separate the surfaces associated to different values of~$\theta$.
-Around the double points of~$P$, where the function~$\chi$ does not vanish, the surfaces~$S_\theta$ are depicted in Figure~\ref{F:ACampo2}. \end{remark}
+Around the double points of~$P$, where the function~$\chi$ does not vanish, the surfaces~$S_\theta$ are depicted in Figure~\ref{F:ACampo2}.

 The topological type of the pages of the A'Campo-Ishikawa open book can be easily determined as follows.
-Denote by $v(P)$ the number of double points of a divide~$P$ and by~$c(P)$ the number of circles that form~$P$ (see Figure~\ref{F:Divide}, for an example).
+We denote by $v(P)$ the number of double points of a divide~$P$ and by~$c(P)$ the number of circles that form~$P$.
+In Figure~\ref{F:Divide}, for example, $c(p)=6$ and $v(p)=7$.

 \begin{proposition} For any admissible divide~$P$, the A'Campo-Ishikawa open book has~$2c(P)$ binding components and its page genus is given by~$1+v(P)-c(P)$. \end{proposition}